Rita-Z/MSc-Project-PointCloudReconstructionTechniques/README.md

 # MSc-Project-PointCloudReconstructionTechniques
-Normal Scatter-Plot in Evaluation Stage
+The code finishes Normal Scatter-Plot in Evaluation Stage of the MSc Project - Point Cloud Reconstruction Techniques.
+Visual Studio platform supporting QT ensure the file to be executable.